 Scope & Support

-It’s important to find out how far reaching video collaborating currently is within organisations as it has worldwide connectivity in-mind.
+It’s important to find out how far reaching video collaborating currently is within organizations as it has worldwide connectivity in-mind.
 How do people actually use it?
-The survey found that “two-thirds of respondent organisations support video meetings globally” which will only get higher as the technology develops and businesses change.
+The survey found that “two-thirds of respondent organizations support video meetings globally” which will only get higher as the technology develops and businesses change.

-As organisations become more mobile, with departments all over the globe it’s interesting to see the rate at which the technology develops to include all devices, whether it be a desktop, tablet or mobile phone, ensuring that everybody can collaborate in whatever situation they may be in.
-NoJitter found that “desktops and room systems are the most commonly supported device types among respondent organisations.” with “96% said they support video collaboration on laptops and desktops”
+As organizations become more mobile, with departments all over the globe it’s interesting to see the rate at which the technology develops to include all devices, whether it be a desktop, tablet or mobile phone, ensuring that everybody can collaborate in whatever situation they may be in.
+The survey found that “desktops and room systems are the most commonly supported device types among respondent organizations.” with “96% said they support video collaboration on laptops and desktops”

 - Ease of use